 Trauma and PTSD

-Whether it stems from a personal tragedy, natural disaster, violence, war or any other disturbing event, trauma can take a huge emotional toll and your body may go through a series of different actions to cope with the event.
-Symptoms may include shock, confusion, anger, mood swings, fear, guilt or withdrawing from other people, numbness.
+Whether it stems from a personal tragedy, natural disaster (such as this pandemic), violence, war, or any other disturbing event, trauma can take a huge emotional toll and your body may go through a series of different actions to cope with the event.
+Symptoms may include shock, confusion, anger, mood swings, fear, guilt, or withdrawing from other people, numbness.
 A traumatic event may be a single experience or even a series of experiences.
 It often occurs when our basic life assumptions are shattered (such as “the world is safe,” “I can trust people,” “I am in control”).
 After a traumatic event, an individual may experience feelings of powerlessness, fear, or hopelessness.

 A person can be traumatized via early childhood trauma or neglect, physical/sexual/emotional abuse, domestic violence, complex trauma (long periods of traumatic events), war, multi-generational trauma, terrorism, or natural disasters.
 Trauma can also result from long-term exposure to situations such as extreme poverty, or enduring racism, discrimination, and/or oppression.